Who is eligible to apply for Revision Quest?

 Yes.
 Submit the best possible sample of your manuscript you can.
 Scour your manuscript and correct typos and formatting issues.
 Check out this PDF from SCBWI.org, From Keyboard to Printed Page.

-What are the dates of registration and submission of the packet?
+What are the dates of application and submission of the packet?

 The deadline dates for each year will be posted at the Revision Quest page.